 By Milda Urban, Summersalt Yoga founder

-I’m starting with the most fundamental topic and question – what is stopping women?*
+In the last few years one most fundamental topics and questions in the female world is – what is stopping women?*

-Almost half year ago I was thinking about my career a lot.
+Almost half a year ago I was thinking about my career a lot.
 I was planning to make some changes.
 Big ones.
-It was – to say the least – a stressful and quite uncomfortable decision to make and to put in action.
+It was – to say the least – a stressful and quite uncomfortable decision to make and to put into action.

-The train of thought has brought me to further contemplate on why we, women, experience so much stress, struggle and worry when advancing or changing our careers.
-And, yes, mostly everything else in life.
+The train of thought has brought me to further contemplate why we, women, experience so much stress, struggle, and worry when advancing or changing our careers.
+And, yes, most everything else in life.

 Social norms and lack of support